elitekaycy/blog_backend/readme.md

 - fork and clone repo
 - inside the project dir run npm install
-- provide details for the database(postgress) in an env following the sample.env format (link to the sample.env - )
+- provide details for the database(postgress) in an env following the sample.env format
 - run npm run start on windows / npm run start_mac on mac/linux

 ### Routes